HiveMQ Edge General Installation Information

 hivemq-edge-0 1/1 Running 0 1m

-Protocol adapters are configured using XML.
+Protocol adapters in HiveMQ Edge are configured using XML.
 For more information, see Protocol Adapter Configuration.

-Create the configuration for your protocol adapter in XML and put it into a file called config.xml.
+Create the configuration for your protocol adapter in XML and save it in a file called config.xml.

-As quick start use the following XML-snipped in config.xml to create a simulation adapter:
+For a quick start, add the following XML snipped to your config.xml to create a simulation adapter:

 <protocol-adapters>